hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 the weights are intact in the inference phase.
 Here \\(p\\) is the dropout rate.

-While the inverted dropout delivers the equivalent training behaviors as the dropout, it provides extra practical convenience, such as:
+While the inverted dropout delivers the equivalent training effect as the dropout, it provides extra practical convenience, such as:

-- For the weight initialization schemes involving variance control, such as the Xavier initialization [(Xavier & Bengio, 2010)][xavier_init_paper], the statistical support remains valid with the inverted dropout.
-  Therefore, modification of the weight initialization scheme is not required.
+- The saved model can be used directly at test time, no need to scale the weights.
 - With the inverted dropout, the dropout rate can be changed dynamically from one iteration to another during the training.